hanrichard/Notebook/aws/aws learning doc/applications.md

 - Amazon Redshift is a fast, fully managed data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and existing Business Intelligence (BI) tools.

 - RDS is a transactional database and is not a supported Kinesis Firehose destination.

+- Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
+It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.